debrajray061/football-predictor/README.md

 📌 Notes
 - This project is intended for educational and experimental purposes.
-- Feel free to extend it with additional seasons, advanced models, or live data integration.
+- Extendable to other seasons or leagues with minimal changes to the pipeline.
 👤 Author
-Developed by Debraj — blending technical curiosity with a love for football analytics.
+Developed by Debraj — blending technical curiosity with football analytics and a love for clean, meaningful code.